Quick Build ’69 Corvette

 I wanted to build with high quality, speed and low effort.
 What can I sacrifice without losing overall curb appeal?
 With all that in mind, I started working.
 I decided that when I had time I would dedicate full evenings to this build.
 There is no way I can work on the build on consecutive nights, but I will document the build by day to get an idea of how long it will take.

-I had every part primed and followed by spray all semigloss black parts.
-I over-thinned the Tamiya X18 and ended up with a hazy looking sheen.
+The third day was a flurry of paint and more paint.
+I primed everything and shortly after painted satin black on most of the pieces.
+Unfortunately, I over-thinned the Tamiya X18 and ended up with a hazy looking sheen.
 For most parts, it worked out well but there are many others that need another coat from a different batch of paint.
 I did find imperfections in the body that had to be corrected before paint.

 I resprayed all of the Corvette’s interior parts with a new batch of Tamiya semigloss black.
 The sheen was much better.
 Body blemishes repaired and resprayed with primer.
 Chassis and suspension assembly was completed.
 The engine was primed with white primer.
 Lastly, I used Tamiya panel line accent on the wheels and front springs to give them more depth.